Gustavo de Veciana

 - For recent publications see my

-- Yuhuan Du received Best-in-Session Presentation Award, for outstanding presentation in "Scheduling for Cloud Computing" session at Infocom 2016,
+- Yuhuan Du (PhD 2015) received Best-in-Session Presentation Award, for outstanding presentation in "Scheduling for Cloud Computing" session at Infocom 2016,

 - My awesome Senior Design Team wins First Place in Honors Team Category.